 Rebecca Steinberger, Professor of English

-Ryan Watson (Co-Chair), Assistant Professor of Fine Arts
+Ryan Watson (Co-Chair), Associate Professor of Cinema & Fine Arts